Design Engineering and Styling

 Design and Process Failure Modes and Effects Analysis (FMEA)

-This seminar covers the five types of FMEAs with emphasis on constructing Design and Process FMEAs.
+This course covers the five types of FMEAs with emphasis on constructing Design and Process FMEAs.
 Each column of the FMEA document will be clearly explained using an actual FMEA example.
 The course covers various methods for identifying failure modes, effects and causes with special attention given to severity, occurrence, and detection tables and how to develop effective recommended actions strategies.
-Throughout the class, participants will be involved in exercises/actual projects that demon…
+Throughout the class, participants will be involved in exercises/actual projects that demons…

 Classroom